HPV in men: carrier status, sperm, and fertility

 HPV is not a women's disease.
-The virus also affects men and can reinfect women through sperm.
+The virus also affects men and can re-infect the woman via sperm.
 This is not about blame, but about tackling the virus together.

 No question of blame, but a shared approach

 When a woman tests HPV-positive, tension often arises in the relationship.
 Where did it come from?
 Who infected whom?
 These questions are understandable, but rarely productive.
-HPV can lay dormant for years before it is noticed.
-The virus could have been contracted from a previous partner, sometimes years ago.
+HPV can lie dormant for years before being noticed.
+The virus may have been contracted from a previous partner, sometimes years ago.

 At HPV Health, we believe it's not about the question of blame, but about the solution.
-As a couple, you can work together on clearing the virus.
-That begins with understanding: HPV is a joint problem that requires a joint approach.
+As a couple, you can work together to clear the virus.
+That starts with understanding: HPV is a joint problem that requires a joint approach.

 of sperm samples with normal parameters contained HPV.
 More than 1 in 5 men with apparently healthy sperm carry the virus.

-HPV can be present in a man's sperm.
-This is not just a side note: the virus in sperm is infectious to the woman.
-During ejaculation, the sperm comes into direct contact with the cervix, exactly the place where HPV can cause the most damage.
+HPV can be present in the man's sperm.
+This is not just a side effect: the virus in sperm is infectious to the woman.
+During ejaculation, the sperm comes into direct contact with the cervix, the exact place where HPV can cause the most damage.

 This means that even if a woman has been successfully treated for HPV, infection via her partner remains possible, especially if the immune response against that specific type of HPV has not yet fully developed.
 Infection with other HPV types is also possible.
-In men, just as in women, a large portion of men will clear the virus, but carriage of HPV viruses can also occur.
-It is a very contagious virus because it is transmitted quickly after sexual contact.
-This is why the vaccination is also offered to boys.
+Just like in women, a large proportion of men clear the virus, but carrier status of HPV viruses can also occur.
+It is a highly contagious virus because it is transmitted quickly after sexual contact.
+That is why the vaccination is also offered to boys.

 HPV and fertility